-Operating a Nest thermostat is one of the best ways to optimize the everyday schedule of your HVAC system.
-This smart thermostat can learn your preferences and automatically make improvements.
-But as you might expect, it won’t work correctly or at all if you see an error code appear.
-The exact error code supplies useful information about the underlying problem, something a knowledgeable technician can use to present solutions that much sooner.
+Using a Nest thermostat is one of the best ways to optimize the day-to-day schedule of your comfort system.
+This smart thermostat can recognize your preferences and automatically make adjustments.
+But as you might expect, it won’t work correctly or at all if you see an error code on the display.
+The exact error code offers useful information about the source of the problem, something a knowledgeable technician can use to offer solutions that much faster.

-Here are seven of the most common error codes you may find on your Nest thermostat.
-We’ll review the basics of each error code on top of how you can fix it and the estimated cost to do so.
-Remember that while the costs will ultimately hinge on the precise Nest model, you can anticipate paying between $75-$200 for repairs.
-This should also cover travel and labor costs on top of any specific components required to finish repairs.
+Let’s consider seven of the most likely error codes you might discover on your Nest thermostat.
+We’ll explain the basics of each error code on top of how you could address it and the estimated cost to do so.
+Keep in mind that while the costs will ultimately depend on the specific Nest model, you can expect to pay between $75-$200 for repairs.
+This should also cover travel and labor costs along with any specific parts necessary to complete repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and appears when the power is disconnected from the system.
-As this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will remain on the screen until the problem is resolved.
+This critical error code is limited to newer models of the Nest thermostat and shows up when the power is shut off.
+Since this is a critical power error, the thermostat will change to the backup battery system.
+The error message will remain on display until the issue is resolved.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring may have disconnected or become damaged, or a disconnection may have happened further along in the electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A knowledgeable technician will inspect electrical connections and wiring until they find the source of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring may have disconnected or become damaged, or a disconnection might have happened further along in your electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A trained technician should check electrical connections and wiring until they locate the root of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring needs to be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to make sure it’s not just a software problem.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin checking connectors.
+Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
+More specifically, the technician should reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to make sure it’s not simply a software error.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin inspecting connectors.

-They’ll shut off the power and gradually inspect each wire, making sure they are fully placed into the connector with the proper amount of exposed copper.
-After they pinpoint the malfunctioning connector, it can be replaced for a new one.
+They’ll disconnect the power and gradually check each wire, seeing to it that they are fully inserted into the connector with the proper amount of exposed copper.
+After they find the problem connector, it can be swapped for a new one.

 e195 – Critical

 This critical error code can appear when the weather outside is severely hot.
 The HVAC system can shut down and stop giving power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat depletes and the thermostat will finally turn off.
-Presuming the breakers are on, you can search a few other places before consulting a professional technician.
+When this problem lingers, the backup battery in your thermostat depletes and the thermostat will subsequently power down.
+In the event the breakers are on, you can check a handful of other places before calling a professional technician.

-Because this error can deplete your thermostat’s battery, the first step could be providing enough power to determine if this specific error code is what you’re dealing with.
-You can detach the thermostat from its base and provide power by using a USB cable.
-If it reveals error code 195, you may continue to visually examine components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t detect anything wrong with these components, it’s maybe best to get in touch with a pro.
+Since this error can drain your thermostat’s battery, the first step might be restoring enough power to determine if this specific error code is what you’re dealing with.
+You can detach the thermostat from its base and supply power with a USB cable.
+If it displays error code 195, you should continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t detect anything wrong with these components, it will likely be best to get in touch with a pro.

 e103 – Critical

 Another critical error code, e103 suggests an electrical malfunction with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than necessary.
-This will sometimes stem from the breaker box, an error from the control board or because of a defective connection in the thermostat.
-A technician needs to meticulously investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is getting more power than what is safe and normal.
+This can stem from the breaker box, an error from the control board or thanks to a bad connection in the thermostat.
+The technician can meticulously investigate and test the Nest’s electrical system to determine where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it could still prevent you from using the Nest thermostat how you want to.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting enough power.
-You can inspect the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
-If not, you need a Nest Power Connector.
+Even though this error code isn’t critical, it could still keep you from using the Nest thermostat how you prefer to.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining adequate power.
+You can check the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you might notice error code E297 appear.
-This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+During installation of a Nest Power Connector, you might notice error code E297 be displayed.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector is already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error stemming from an overcurrent.
-If too much power is sent inside the Nest’s wiring, it could damage internal components and could even be a fire hazard.
-If you notice this error code show up on your Nest thermostat and want to protect from electrical damage, it’s recommended to switch the power off straightaway.
-You can then get a hold of a professional technician with the necessary experience identifying and solving electrical damage.
+Like error code e103, e104 is a critical error originating from an overcurrent.
+If excess power is transported inside the Nest’s wiring, it can damage internal components and can even be a fire hazard.
+If you notice this error code appear on your Nest thermostat and want to take steps to prevent electrical damage, it’s suggested to turn the power off as soon as possible.
+You can then get a hold of a professional technician with the necessary experience detecting and solving electrical issues.

 e73 – Critical

-This could be as straightforward as the breaker being shut off, but it may also be something with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure they’re not loose or damaged.
-If nothing appears to be out of place, it’s time to speak with a local professional.
+This might be as simple as the breaker being switched off, but it could also be an issue with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure nothing is loose or damaged.
+If nothing seems to be out of place, it’s a good idea to get in touch with a local professional.